 Treatment Number 1: Seal any air gaps

-By stopping air-borne sound we can dramatically reduce unwanted noise in the home.
+By stopping air-borne sound we can dramatically reduce unwanted noise entering the home.

-It’s vitally important then that we treat windows for any air gaps.
-If you live in a modern building, then this shouldn’t be as much of an issue, but it wouldn’t hurt to check anyway.
+It’s vitally important then that we treat windows for any air gaps, and seal these weak points that soundwaves love to pass through.
+If you live in a modern building, then this shouldn’t be as much of an issue.
+Modern window frames should be sturdily built, but it wouldn’t hurt to check anyway.

-The most effective way to do this would be to seal the window shut, but this might not be an option for some.
-There are a few different tools we can use to seal air gaps.
-Let’s take a look at them…
+The most effective way to reliably cover all of these gaps would be to seal the window shut, but this is very impractical.
+Thankfully, there are a few different tools we can use to seal air gaps.
+Let’s take a look at them.

 Green Glue Noise-proofing Sealant